 My fiction tends to rise from my fascination with social history and the ordinary experiences and truths we share with those who have lived before us.

 My work appeared in an anthology of women writers, Words on Wednesday Night (Reck House Press 2009); my first novel, Household, was released in 2011 (currently out of print).
 Father is here…he’s as fat as a pig, a collection of messages from postcards mailed in Maine before 1920, was also published that year.

 In 2013, I was a Maine Literary Award finalist (short fiction), a winner 2014 (short fiction).
 In 2016, The Eastern: The Early Years was a Maine Literary Book Award finalist.

 I love music, and listen to everything from classical and chorale through jazz and swing to folk and bluegrass; can do a mean jitterbug and hold my own at a contradance.
 I’m drawn to antiques, especially oak furniture, hardware and ephemera—diaries, letters, old photographs and autograph books.

 Small pleasures include morning walks in a local cemetery, the NY Times Sunday crossword puzzle, the Boston Red Sox, the spread of iris and day lilies in my back yard, and a small group of very fine friends.

 One of the benefits of a writing life is the opportunity to interact with readers—enthusiastic readers are a writer’s delight, and their comments and insights are both gratifying and formative.

-I’m available for readings at libraries, bookstores and bookclubs; I also offer informal workshops and roundtable sessions for beginner and intermediate writers’ groups.
+I’m available for readings at libraries, historical societies, bookstores and bookclubs; I also offer informal workshops and roundtable sessions for beginner and intermediate writers’ groups.